Best Time to Visit Singapore: Weather by Month and Season

 February

-The beginning of February often marks the start of Chinese New Year in Singapore.
+The beginning of February often marks the start of the Chinese New Year in Singapore.
 You’ll want to book your accommodations well ahead of time if you choose to visit during the festivities.

 • Average Temperature: 27ºC / 81ºF